OShu4/Watch-Out/README.md

 ## Licenza
 MIT License

-Copyright (c) 2022 Corrado Galantini
+Copyright © 2022 Corrado Galantini

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal